rvnminers-A-and-N/electrum-satori/README.txt

 which makes it easy to run Electrum without any building or installation, using only the command "./run_electrum".
 The non-python dependencies still must previously have been installed on the system.

-A tar.gz is not provided for Electrum-Evrmore because it would not be very helpful.
-Since Electrum-Evrmore requires the "evrhash" module,
+A tar.gz is not provided for Electrum-Satori because it would not be very helpful.
+Since Electrum-Satori requires the "kawpow" module,
-    which is not yet available on PyPi, it must be built and loaded on the system in advance.
+    which is available on PyPi, it doesn't need to be built and loaded on the system in advance.
+However if the algo is changed in the future, this needs to be addressed.

 Development version (git clone)